natej-ghodbane/wie_act_esprit/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📖 Management Manual

-For a step-by-step guide for farmers and admins on how to organize marketplaces and manage products (including recommended categories), see:
-- docs/management-manual.md

 ## 📝 License

-This project is licensed under [Your License] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Contributors